Etta James: Grammys

 The Grammy Awards are awarded annually by the National Academy of Recording Arts and Sciences.
-James has received six Grammy Awards.
+James received six Grammy Awards.
 Her first was in 1995, when she was awarded Best Jazz Vocal Performance for the album Mystery Lady, which consisted of covers of Billie Holiday songs.
 Two other albums have also won awards, Let's Roll (Best Contemporary Blues Album) in 2003, and Blues to the Bone (Best Traditional Blues Album) in 2004.
 Two of her early songs have been given Grammy Hall of Fame Awards for "qualitative or historical significance": "At Last", in 1999, and "The Wallflower (Dance with Me, Henry)" in 2008.
 In 2003, she was given the Grammy Lifetime Achievement Award.